 Air filters can remove dust particles, pollen, pet fur, mites, and bacteria, leading to a healthier working environment for your staff and a cleaner workout space for your members.

 Heat pumps are recognised to be one of the most efficient forms of heating and cooling available.
-They are more efficient than some other forms of heating because heat pumps do not create heat, they just move it from one place to another.
+They are more efficient than some other forms of heating because heat pumps do not create heat; they just move it from one place to another.
 For example, the output of an efficient 10 EER* heat pump is triple that of an electric heater.
+This will allow you to perfectly heat your gym in winter and cool your gym in summer, keeping your clients at the optimum temperature all year round.